 Table of Contents[Hide][Show]

-How to make homemade ghee on the stovetop quickly and easily for a healthy cooking fat that is shelf stable and nourishing.
+How to make homemade ghee on the stovetop for a healthy cooking fat that has a high smokepoint and is also shelf-stable.
+Making ghee yourself reduces the cost per serving considerably for this nourishing fat.

 When in a liquid state and made from unheated butter, ghee is called butter oil.
 Dr. Weston A. Price discovered that butter oil and cod liver oil work synergistically to supercharge absorption of Vitamins A, D, and K2 known as the X-factor.

 It is best to know how to make clarified butter oil or ghee yourself rather than buying from the store.
 Notice the picture above of a jar that I made myself with pastured butter from a local farm.
-It is so yellow!
+It is such a beautiful deep yellow!

-Ghee from the store is also ridiculously expensive, so learning to make it yourself is not only a more nutritious way to go, it is very cost-effective.
+Commercial ghee is ridiculously expensive, so learning to make it yourself is not only a more nutritious way to go, it is very cost-effective.

-I make clarified butter oil for about half the cost of what it would be to buy it at the health food store.
+I make clarified butter oil for about half the cost of buying it.

 Unlike butter, ghee does not need refrigeration and keeps well on the counter or pantry for many months.
 Keeping a jar in the pantry for a quick veggie saute is very convenient!